lprat/static_file_analysis/README.md

 ## Use tool in CRITS

 I added this tool in CRITS services.
-I created pull request in CRITS service but it's not validated yet , but you can use repository of my github in wait.
+I created pull request in CRITS service but it's not validated yet , but you can use my github repository so far.

 [Collaborative Research Into Threats - CRITS](https://crits.github.io/)